The deviation from Adopted Planning Policy has many driving forces.

 The Council Planning Officers are the final spoke in the wheel when it comes to normalisation of deviance.

-They will be guided toward granting approvals that deviate from policy based upon one or more earlier decisions.
+They will be guided toward granting approvals that deviate from policy based upon one or more earlier decisions and by selective choice of metrics.
 Each subsequent approval supports the preceding deviations from policy thus building on the acceptance and normalisation of deviance.

 The Councillors have also participated in the normalisation of deviance where they have voted in favour of Impact Assessable development applications by following the recommendations of the Council Planners.